JingShing/dark_and_darker_bard/README.md

   * I add two side detect.
 So it can be more accurate.
   * It worked better than usual.
   * I decide to cut more image to make it run better.
+## Ver 1.6
+* Add auto image finder.
+Just put all image you want to detect in the ```image``` folder.
+Script will automatically detect all the imaeg.
+  * We are finally can just put lots image to detect without named it as ```image.png```.
+  * You can named it with english alphabet and all ascii code.
+  * Image more flexible to add or reduce.
 </details>